EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 Examples of fundraisers include bake sales, dances, raffles and music nights, but can take almost any form.
 If you’re stuck for ideas, talk to the Social Events Manager.
 ## 3.4 HEALTH AND SAFETY (INCLUDING FIRE AND WEAPONS)
 ###### This section was reviewed by the Theatre Manager, who can be contacted at theatre@bedlamtheatre.co.uk
 There is an EUTC health and safety folder, maintained by the Theatre Manager.
 This can be found in the Office.
 Some key points are:
+- **Practise Common Sense, please.**
-- **If your show involves any stunts, stage combat or other things likely to result in injuries, you must notify the Theatre Manager during your first week of rehearsals.**
+- If your show involves any stunts, stage combat or other things likely to result in injuries, **you must notify the Theatre Manager during your first week of rehearsals.**
 - Record any accidents in the accident book, and report them to the Theatre Manager.
-The accident report/near miss book can be found in the Office, or can be found online.
+The accident report/near miss book can be found in the Office
 - There is a First Aid kit behind the box office.
-- Lifting, building, and carrying:
+You must tell the Theatre Manager if you use any first aid supplies.
+Otherwise the box will not get restocked
-  - Only people who have been shown how to do tasks should attempt them.
-This is especially true of anything potentially dangerous, e.g., use of power tools, rigging, building flats, etc..
-If you are unsure of anything, speak to the Theatre, Set, or Technical Managers.
+- Only people who have been trained how to do tasks should attempt to do them.
+This is especially true of anything potentially dangerous, eg. use of power tools, rigging, building flats, etc.  If you are unsure of anything, speak to the Theatre, Set or Tech Managers.

-If you intend to have any of these in the performance you MUST discuss it with the Theatre Manager, and follow these regulations:
-- **Naked flames/candles/pyrotechnics cannot be used under any circumstances** without extensive consultation with the Theatre Manager.
+**You must speak to the Theatre Manager if you plan to do any of the following:**
+- **Smoking is not allowed anywhere in the building, including herbal cigarettes.** Electronic Cigarettes are legal on stage but make sure to isolate first.
-- **Lasers need permission from the council,** which can take up to two months to come through.
+- **Lasers need permission from the Council**.
+This can take up to two months to come through.
-- **Smoking is NOT permitted anywhere in the building, by law.** If a show requires smoking, there are prop cigarettes in the prop store.
-Remember to put it in your Questionnaires if a smoke effect is being used at any point, as the fire alarm has to be isolated.
-- **Firearms need permission from the police.** This can take some time so ask early.
-Speak to the Set Manager and the Theatre Manager well in advance.
+- **Fire/pyrotechnics need permission from Fire Scotland.** This can take some time so speak to the Theatre Manager well in advance.
-- Theatrical weapons.
-Bedlam has a black Olympic 6 starting revolver, a black generic handgun, and a deactivated Lee–Enfield rifle.
-Only the first one can fire blank rounds.
-Due to the realistic style of these firearms, use of these weapons require extensive consultation well in advance with the Set Manager and Theatre Manager.
-They are kept in a gun safe, and must not be transported between backstage and there while the building is open.
-Bedlam also has a wide variety of fake firearms that can be used after a much more brief discussion with the Set Manager and Theatre Manager due to the less realistic nature of these firearms.
-- **Weapons, real or theatrical, must only be used on the stage,** never backstage or on the balconies, nor pointed at the audience.
-This applies to performances as well.
+- **Firearms need permission from Police Scotland.** This can take some time so speak to the Theatre Manager well in advance.
+Firearms should never be used backstage or on the balconies, nor pointed at the audience, as is guidance by Police Scotland.

 ## 3.5 WELFARE
 Remain vigilant in regard to the welfare of your cast and crew.
 - **You are required to have two welfare contacts agreed upon by the cast and crew.** Traditionally, the Stage Manager is one.
 Each welfare contact should have enough distance from the other, personally, that any cast and crew members should feel comfortable speaking to one of them about any matter arising with them.
 - The Productions Manager will make a note of the welfare officers’ names.
 The Productions Manager and/or the EUTC’s three core welfare contacts (President, Committee-elected and Company-elected) will liaise with them and advise them of their roles.
-- Members of cast and crew can go straight to the three EUTC welfare contacts to raise concerns, and do not need a specific reason to do so. - Refer to Articles 3A and 3B of the Constitution and to the Welfare Agreement on the website for further details.
+- Members of cast and crew can go straight to the three EUTC welfare contacts to raise concerns, and do not need a specific reason to do so. - Refer to Articles 3A and 3C of the Constitution and to the Welfare Agreement on the website for further details.
+- There is also an [online complaints form](https://bedlamtheatre.co.uk/complaints) which can be used if an individual doesn’t feel comfortable going through the channels listed above.
 ## 3.6 TECH
 ###### This section was reviewed by the Technical Manager, who can be contacted at tech@bedlamtheatre.co.uk.
-- **Your show’s technical manager must complete the tech manager’s questionnaire (TMQ) at the latest by the Monday of the week before your performance.** This questionnaire should include documentation of rig plans, a get in plan, DMX runs and planned changes to set up of the tech in the theatre.
+- **Your show’s technical manager must complete the tech manager’s questionnaire (TMQ) at the latest by the Monday of the week before your performance.** This questionnaire should include documentation of rig plans, a Get in plan, DMX runs and any planned changes to set up of the tech in the theatre.
+Points to note:
-  - **Any planned hires should be run through the EUTC Technical Manager a few weeks in advance of the questionnaire deadline.**
+  - **Any planned hires should be run through the EUTC Technical Manager two weeks in advance of the questionnaire deadline.**
   - You should seek the advice of the Technical or Theatre Managers regarding health and safety and building regulations.
   - It might be useful for your show’s technical team to meet with the EUTC Technical Manager, to go through anything they are unsure about in the runup to show week.
-- To ensure your get in is run efficiently, talk not only with your set-building colleagues, but also the tech teams before and after you.
+- To ensure your Get in is run efficiently, talk not only with your set-building colleagues, but also the tech teams before and after you.
 Your rig plans might have a lot in common.
   - **It is imperative that everyone that might be going up a ladder be ladder trained by the EUTC Technical Manager.** A list will be kept by Committee to ensure that safe working practises are maintained.
-  - If you wish to get some more people along to your get in then think about making a Facebook event for the get in on Bedlam techies facebook group to get some extra hands.
+Ladder training will be run at the beginning of each semester, and on an ad hoc basis thereafter.
+  - It is strongly encouraged that you make an event on Facebook in the Bedlam Techies group to promote your Get In to encourage people to come along
 - The technical rehearsal (or tech run) usually falls on the Monday evening of show week, this is a very important time to ensure that the tech for the show is all set up and programmed to a sufficient standard before the dress rehearsal.
   - It is important that the whole show team and cast understand that *this is the tech team’s time and they are in charge.*
   - The EUTC Technical Manager will be on call for the tech run, dress run and first night for any issues the tech team may have.
 Their contact details are displayed in the tech box.
 - **Any gels cut for the show must be labelled correctly** (as shown in a poster above the gel cutting station by hard patch) **and returned to the correct file at the end of the show run.** If you cut gel from the rolled gel storage make sure to roll it back up tightly and place it back in the correct slot for the next person to use.
 - **Get out must be completed on the last night of the show.** There is a checklist to ensure nothing is forgotten.
 A copy should be in the tech box, but there is also a copy here.
-- The tech team should give a list of any equipment that was faulty at the time of get in or during the run of the show, follow this link to report faults (*https://www.bedlamtheatre.co.uk/admin/resources/tech*).
-If something breaks during your run, inform the Technical Manager ASAP so they can do their best to fix it before the next performance or provide some advice.
+- If any equipment is faulty or breaks during the Get In or run of the show, please report it.
+If something breaks during your run, don’t panic, but please inform the Technical Manager ASAP so that they can try and resolve the situation.
 ## 3.7 SET
 ###### This section was reviewed by the Set Manager, who can be contacted at set@bedlamtheatre.co.uk
 ### Construction